hanyuhanyuhanyu/GodzamoKrazy/README.md

 2022 Jul 26
 - Auto-Godzamok now limits itself to the mine and factory cap (if set) and no longer is capped at 500.
 If you have more buildings than the cap, it will rebuy up to that cap.
+- Renamed a few preferences to make what they do more clear

 2022 Jul 20
 - New feature: Auto-Dragon Orbs, with accompanying Cortex bakers Limit.